Meeshoo/Databaser/README.md

 ## Databaser

-Just a think that puts and gets thing from DynamoDB using PynamoDB as a test
+Just a thing that puts and gets thing from DynamoDB using PynamoDB as a test